 Online Special Education Degree Programs Resource

-The need for teachers with a bachelor’s degree in special education is constantly growing across the country.
+The need for teachers with a bachelor’s degree in special education is growing across the country.
 Those who hold special education degrees work with students and preschool children in schools, special programs, daycare, and in their homes.
 Special education teachers help students who qualify for special services based on assessments of their capabilities when compared to other students their own age.
-These students’ disabilities are often mental, like learning disabilities, but they also may be physical or psychological.
-Special needs students have a federally mandated individualized education plan, or IEP, and are legally required to have special education services.
+These students’ disabilities are often mental, like learning disabilities, but they also may be physical or emotional.
+Special needs students have a federally mandated individualized education plan or IEP, and schools are legally required to provide these students with access to special education services.
 These are typically students who fall below the normal range, however, special educators may also teach students who are identified as gifted and talented.
 Special education jobs require patience, empathy, and a thorough knowledge of educational methods.
 This career field is subject to regulations from the state and federal government that are often changing, so a willingness to learn and abide by new regulations is necessary.
+Learn more about how to become a special education teacher through our career guide.

-Whether it comes from a traditional brick-and-mortar university or an online school, a bachelor’s degree in special education opens the door to several job opportunities.
-The traditional career option is to become a special education teacher in a school.
-However, a growing area of special education is itinerant teachers.
+Whether it comes from a traditional brick-and-mortar university or an online school, a bachelor’s degree in special education opens the door to many job opportunities.
+The traditional career option is to become a special education teacher in a public school.
+However, a growing area of special education is on-site teachers.
 These are teachers that come into children’s homes or daycare facilities and work with them on an appointment basis.
 Special education degrees can also qualify a graduate for tutoring jobs.
-Certified special education teachers are in high demand as tutors for students with special needs who need extra help outside of school hours.
+Certified special education teachers may work as tutors for students with special needs who need extra help outside of school hours.
 These are just a few of the many special education jobs available to those with a special education degree.

 Top Ranked Special Education Degree Programs

-The following schools have the highest rated special education programs according to The National Council on Teacher Quality (NCTQ).
+The following schools have the best special education programs according to The National Council on Teacher Quality (NCTQ).
 The NCTQ evaluated and scored 2,400 US college teacher preparation programs in 2014.

 1. Arizona State University